ISISComputingGroup/lewis-ess/docs/quickstart_guide/index.rst

     interface
     simulation

 You can think of these as root nodes in a tree that ``lewis-control`` allows you to traverse.
-Passing one of them as a parameter shows you what is available below that level:
+Passing one of them as an argument shows you what is available below that level:

 ::